-Median annual total compensation of all employees (excluding Mr. Ingle) \$ 33,263 Annual total compensation of Mr. Ingle \$ 1,748,373 Ratio of Mr. Ingle's annual total compensation to the median annual total compensation of all other employees 53:1
+Median annual total compensation of all employees (excluding Mr. Ingle) \$ 44,169 Annual total compensation of Mr. Ingle \$ 1,617,866 Ratio of Mr. Ingle's annual total compensation to the median annual total compensation of all other employees 37:1

-For fiscal 2021, the Company updated its determination of the median employee.
+For fiscal 2022, the Company used the same median employee identified in fiscal 2021 to determine the median annual total compensation of all employees (excluding the Company's principal executive officer).
 To determine the median employee in fiscal 2021, the Company compiled a list of all employees (excluding the Company's principal executive officer) as of June 2, 2021, sorted the list of employees by their gross cash compensation for the period from June 28, 2020 through June 27, 2021, and selected the employee with the median gross cash compensation amount.
 The Company annualized the gross cash compensation of any employee who was not employed for the entire period from June 28, 2020 through June 27, 2021.
 The gross cash compensation amounts did not include the value of Company-provided benefits, such as retirement and medical and life insurance benefits.
 As of June 2, 2021, the Company employed 2,943 persons, of which 888 employees were employed outside of the United States.
 The compensation of employees in foreign countries was converted to an equivalent U.S. dollar amount using foreign exchange rates averaged over the 12-month period ended December 31, 2020.

-The annual total compensation of the Company's principal executive officer is the total amount of his compensation presented in the Summary Compensation Table beginning on page 38.
+The annual total compensation of the Company's principal executive officer is the total amount of his compensation presented in the Summary Compensation Table.
 The Company calculated the annual total compensation of the median employee using the same rules applicable to the completion of the Summary Compensation Table for the principal executive officer and the other NEOs.